shivamd20/docs/guides/react-native-guide.rst

 Getting started with React Native
 ---------------------------------

-This section provides a quick start guide to start building a mobile application using React Native.
+This section provides a starter guide for building a mobile application using React Native.
 We will use React Native, Expo and Hasura to run a fully functional To-Do application.
 The entire guide is available in the form a short video.
 It is recommended that you watch the video and use this guide as a reference.

 If you already have a working React Native application and want to integrate your application with a Hasura back-end, please move on to the next section.